jkphl/material.is/README.md

 ![Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is](public/2016/img/around-the-fire.jpg "Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is")
 > [Join us for some stimulating conversation — Copyright © 2016 [Joschi Kuphal](https://jkphl.is)

-### Tickets
+### Tickets available NOW!
+As of March 9th, tickets are **[available via a Kickstarter campaign](https://www.kickstarter.com/projects/material16/material-conference-2016)** running for 30 days.
+The regular tickets cost $150 and are limited to 145.
+There are also rewards for people who can't attend in person and still want to be part of our little adventure.

+This is the phase that will decide whether Material 2016 can become reality, so we really need your support now.
+Please back us with any amount you can, every little bit helps.
+Also, we'd be very happy if you could help us spreading the word!

+### Travel and accomodation
+It's a little bit too early to think about travel stuff until the Kickstarter succeeds, but we started putting together a [Foursquare list](https://foursquare.com/jkphl/list/material-2016) with lots of recommendations in downtown Reykjavík, including lodging opportunities.
+There are also plenty of nice [AirBnbs](https://www.airbnb.de/s/Reykjavík) around town, so please check them out as well.
+We plan to open up some sort of communication platform soon where you can discuss travel and accommodation sharing possibilities with other attendees.
+Stay tuned!

-Once we have settled on a venue and the first bits of a schedule, we'll have a kickstarter campaign to sell tickets.
-We know that travelling to Iceland for a conference might sound like an adventure — and it is! — so please bear with us while we put together the best experience possible.
+We know that travelling to Iceland for a conference might sound like an adventure — and it is! — so please bear with us while we try to get some special deals for you.

 ## Keep In Touch
 [Sign-up for our newsletter](https://material.us12.list-manage.com/subscribe?u=47afb33257f1e65f442e8f176&id=c291cb4ea6) so we can let you know when tickets will be available.
 This helps us gauge our numbers to find the right cozy venue to meet the demand.